San Francisco County and city assistance programs.

 The agency will refer those facing eviction or the currently homeless to housing and rental assistance.
 What may be available in San Francisco includes emergency funds to pay rental expenses.
 Or the homeless can explore transitional housing and security deposit assistance, which may sometimes be available as a loan.

 Other services from the council include Commodity foods, low cost child care, and referrals to the SFHomeless program.
 The community action agency is based at San Francisco, California, 1426 Fillmore Street, Suite 301.
 Phone (415) 749-5600.
-Read more San Francisco Economic Opportunity Council.
+Continue with San Francisco Economic Opportunity Council.

 La Raza Community Resource Center, Inc. provides information, referrals, and support.
 Some basic needs such as food or clothing may be available.
 Receive linkage to non-profits in San Francisco, help in applying for government benefits or employment, and register for classes such as English as a Second Language (ESL).
+A focus is on Latinos, Spanish speakers, and Hispanics.
 Address is 474 Valencia Street, San Francisco, California, 94103.
 Phone 415-863-0764.
+Or more on La Raza Community Resource Center assistance programs.

 Compass Family Services is an intake agency for the Family Shelter System.
 The transitional housing and shelters offer a place to stay and self-sufficiency.
 The location also offers interest free loans for security deposits, move-in costs, delinquent rent, debt payment and paying other outstanding bills.
 Additional emergency assistance is for free food, bus tokens, and toiletries.
 Information and referral to other community resources is available too.
 Address is 995 Market Street, San Francisco, CA, 94103, 415-442-5130.